AdrienneGast/BearDepredation/FR-IT DRPA/1 Covariates/README.md

    - Buffer the polygon of the building vector layer to ease the rasterization (GRASS::v.buffer)
    - Rasterize the previous layer (merged buffered building layer) at 20m resolution at the large study area (projection LAEA)
 After rasterizing the OSM national cadastral information we did another visualization check for discrepancies.
 Even though, there are still some differences it is less obvious and they are less numerous.

+=> Creation of Buildings raster layer.

 ## Roads
 - Extract roads from [overpass turbo](https://overpass-turbo.eu/) with the provided [code information](https://wiki.openstreetmap.org/wiki/Key:highway).
 The overpass turbo code is provided below: